 - Medicaid and client fees alone cannot sustain the program.

 Smiles for Life has expanded to provide preventive services, which will aid in better patient health outcomes and improve sustainability.
 The program is working to obtain Ohio Medicaid provider status, which covers expanded dental services such as preventive and restorative, which will be an additional billing source.

 Involve dental providers early to get their input.
 Smiles for Life would not have happened if the dental providers hadn't requested it after the Mission for Mercy mobile clinic.
 This unique model of partnering MOVHD with area dental providers could be easily replicable in other parts of the country.

 - Minimal fees for service help sustain the program.

-- The program needs to be in an area with a reasonable amount of providers so each dental provider is not overwhelmed.
+- The program needs to be in an area with a reasonable number of providers so that each dental provider is not overwhelmed.

-- Continued communication and engagement of volunteers are very important for continued involvement and program success.
+- Continued communication and engagement of volunteers are very important for ongoing involvement and program success.

 Mid-Ohio Valley Health Department

 304.485.7374 Ext.
 132